Introduction to Basic Legal Citation:

 "Citing ... in brief" videos

 A complementary series of "Citing ... in brief" video tutorials offers a quick start introduction to citation of the major categories of legal sources.
-These videos can also be used for review.
+These videos are also useful for review.

 Currently, the following are available: